← All posts

 Most people, when they hear “astrology,” picture the horoscope column at the back of a magazine.
 A sentence about your week, sorted by your sun sign.
 Vague enough to apply to anyone.

-That isn’t the system Sage Muni reads from.
+That is not the product Sage Muni is.

 The system, in one paragraph